flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/06_descent.md

 - `MCDU PERF APPR` page is filled (beginners can skip this - see chapter [Advanced arrival planning](#advanced-arrival-planning)).

 Flying the STAR and Approach is very similar to any other part of the route within the flight plan.
 Apart from descending and adhering to constraints, the lateral flight path just follows the programmed route.<br/>
- Let the __Autopilot__ do this for you, and just adjust altitude and speed according to the charts or the ATC instructions.
+ Let the __Autopilot__ do this for you, and just adjust altitude and speed according to the charts or ATC instructions.

 !!! info "Passing 10 000 ft"
     If we are passing 10 000 ft within the STAR, remember the [At 10 000 ft Procedure](#at-10-000-ft-procedure) and the [Approach Checklist](#approach-checklist) from the previous chapter.

+??? tip "ATC Instructions During Approach"
     At some point during the descent and when close enough to the airport, we will be instructed by ATC to contact ATC Approach for the airport we are flying into.

     Be prepared for ATC instructions to deviate laterally from the STAR or Approach route to separate from other aircraft or to shortcut the approach when there is little traffic.
 ATC will then typically give you new heading instructions (heading vectors) and will guide you the rest of the STAR and Approach with additional heading instructions until intercepting the ILS localizer.

 **Example for shortcuts:**